Hartree-Fock RI scheme

 HFMaxMemory mbytes

-The amount of memory used is related how many atoms can be done in a single pass.
-Thus, another way to limit the amount of memory used by ADF is to limit the number of atoms done per pass.
+The amount of memory used is related to how many atoms can be processed in a single pass.
+Another way to limit the amount of memory used by ADF is to limit the number of atoms done per pass.
 The latter can be done using the HFATOMSPERPASS keyword.
 The safest, but also the slowest, is to set HFATOMSPERPASS to 1.

 HFAtomsPerPass AtomsPerPass

 If both HFMAXMEMORY and HFATOMSPERPASS are present, the value specified in HFATOMSPERPASS takes precedence.
-To debug memory usage in the Hartree-Fock routine, one can use a PRINT HARTREEFOCK keyword.
+To debug memory usage in the Hartree-Fock routine, you can use a PRINT HARTREEFOCK keyword.

 Numerical issues

 Numerical problems have been found with the present implementation of Hartree-Fock or (meta-)hybrids during the SCF, especially if the molecule has symmetry NOSYM and a basis set TZP or larger is used.
-Workaround is to use always the DEPENDENCY key with rather strict criteria for the basis set dependence, namely bas=4e-3.
+A workaround is to always use the DEPENDENCY key with rather strict criteria for the basis set dependence, namely bas=4e-3.
 In ADF2010 these numerical problems have been reduced.
 The DEPENDENCY key is automatically switched on in the case of a Hartree-Fock or a (meta-)hybrid potential.
-The result of the DEPENDENCY key is that linear dependence of the basis set is reduced by removing linear combinations that correspond with eigenvalues in the virtual SFOs overlap matrix, which are smaller than, in this case, 4e-3.
+The result of the DEPENDENCY key is that linear dependence of the basis set is reduced by removing linear combinations that correspond to eigenvalues in the virtual SFOs overlap matrix, which are smaller than, in this case, 4e-3.
 Note that this is a rather large value, such that it will have an effect on the bonding energy.
 For DZ and DZP basis sets this value will normally not result in reduction of the virtual space.
-However, for TZP, TZ2P, QZ4P and larger this will often result in reduction of the basis set, which will have an effect on the accuracy of the bonding energy.
-In these cases one could try a smaller value than 4e-3, but be aware that numerical problems may occur.
-If the molecule has symmetry the numerical problems are reduced.
+However, for TZP, TZ2P, QZ4P, and larger this will often result in reduction of the basis set, which will have an effect on the accuracy of the bonding energy.
+In these cases you can try a smaller value than 4e-3, but be aware that numerical problems may occur.
+If the molecule has symmetry, the numerical problems are reduced.

-The origin of this problem is that for an accurate description of Hartree-Fock exchange one needs more (diffuse) fit functions in the fit procedure which is used in ADF, which uses only fit functions on the two centers of the two STOs.
-One can get more diffuse fit functions if one adds in the Create run of an atom the key:
+The origin of this problem is that for an accurate description of Hartree-Fock exchange, you need more (diffuse) fit functions in the fit procedure used in ADF, which uses only fit functions on the two centers of the two STOs.
+You can get more diffuse fit functions if you add the following key in the Create run of an atom:

 AddDiffuseFit

-If the BASIS key is used one can also add this key in the molecular calculation (the scripts in ADF will then automatically add this in the Create runs of the atoms).
-If one adds this key preliminary results indicate that one can lower the value for the dependency key to bas=1e-4.
+If the BASIS key is used, you can also add this key in the molecular calculation (the scripts in ADF will then automatically add this in the Create runs of the atoms).
+If you add this key, preliminary results indicate that you can lower the value for the dependency key to bas=1e-4.
 Such a low value for the dependency key normally means that the basis set is not reduced for basis sets of TZP or TZ2P quality.

 BASIS